SanjaiM89/SanjaiM89/README.md

 # 💫 About Me:
-I am a computer science student currently in y PreFinal Year
+I am a computer science student currently in my PreFinal Year

 ## 🌐 Socials: